junxit/us-congress-bills-112/metadata.md

 - 2012-07-19 — Introduced in Senate
 - 2012-07-19 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2012-07-31 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2012-07-31 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+Without written report.
+- 2012-07-31 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+Without written report.
+- 2012-07-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 479.